Antonako1/battosh/README.md

         MSVC build tools

     Windows, Cygwin, MSYS:
-        I don't know...
-        Cmake, Ninja and somekind of C++ compiler should work?
+        Cmake, Ninja and somekind of C++ compiler should work

     Linux:
         Cmake, Ninja and somekind of C++ compiler